BICENTENNIAL TRIBUTE

 MB: Aye - she has promised him a dowry of 1000 fresh pheasants which she shall fund by selling your Mantons and broadswords and Mr. Moore’s funny little books

-MB: Miss Pigot is leaving for India - to marry, 'twould seem
+MB: Oh, and Miss Pigot is leaving for India - to marry, ‘twould seem

-B: Elizabeth? leaving? but she has not knit my purse as yet - or painted my Arms
+B: Elizabeth? leaving? - but she has not knit my purse as yet - or painted my Coat of Arms as she promised

-MB: Aye - and the whole village are gathering up the scraps and scribblings you left about the place to send to Ridge for publishing - with illustrations and admonitions by Reverend Becher
+MB: Ah, lawks - oh, and the whole village is gathering up the scraps and scribblings you left about the place to send to Ridge for publishing - with illustrations and admonitions by Reverend Becher

-AH: Aye - the Edinburgh Review shall not know you - also, Miss Chaworth - 'twould seem - is not to marry after all (girls exchange smirks)
+AH: Aye - the Edinburgh Review shall not know you - also, Miss Chaworth - ‘twould seem - is not to marry after all (girls giggle and exchange smirks)

-DD: Young Byron - 'twould appear you have many manorial matters - exclusive of matrimony - which demand your attention (replaces the Latin grammars) - perhaps come back next term - I will have Dorset and Clare hide under the floorboards in the meantime
+DD: Young Byron - ‘twould appear you have many manorial matters - exclusive of matrimony - which demand your attention (replaces the Latin grammars) - perhaps come back next term - I will have Dorset and Clare hide in the coal cellar in the meantime

 A ruckus is heard in the hall